pulumi/pulumi/docs/mupack.md

 later).
 All loads guard against this possibility, however loading a `null` value from a non-null location will lead to runtime failure (which can be difficult to diagnose).
 It is better if MetaMu compilers ensure this cannot happen.

+Finally, class properties can be marked as `primary`, to make it both publicly accessible and facilitate easy initialization.
+Any properties that will be initialized as pure data should be marked primary.
+This has special meaning with respect to construction that is described later in the section on classes.

 ### Functions

 A function is a named executable computation, with typed parameters, and an optional typed return value.
 As we will